The 16 ‘Office’ Personality Types Every Workplace Leader Encounters

-How to Spot Them: Like Angela, Logisticians are masters of order, deadlines and hard work.
-Failing to follow through on a deadline or not adhering to an established process is the fastest way to get on their bad side.
+How to Spot Them: Logisticians are masters of order, deadlines, and hard work.
+The fastest way to get on their bad side is failing to follow through on a deadline or not adhering to an established process.

-What Motivates Them: A desire for duty, dependability and impeccable personal integrity is at the core of everything they do.
+What Motivates Them: A desire for duty, dependability and impeccable personal integrity are at the core of everything they do.

 How to Work With Them: Do your part!
 Clarify your role and next steps after a discussion and then make sure you follow through.